Tips & Info on the shelf life and storage of perfume

 Can perfume go bad?

-Should you store perfume in the refrigerator?
+Should perfume be stored in the refrigerator?

 Storing perfume – at what temperature?